lankydan/spring-data-cassandra-docker/spring-data-cassandra-docker.md

 ```
 `keyspace-name` and `contact-points` have already popped up since they are related to configuring the cluster. `schema-action` is needed to create tables based on the entities in the project.
 We don't need to do anything else here as auto-configuration is still working in this area.

 The fact that the `contact-points` value is set to `cassandra` is very important.
-This domain name originates from the name given to the container, in this case `cassandra`.
+This domain name originates from the name given to the container, in this case, `cassandra`.
 Therefore either `cassandra` can be used or the actual IP of the container.
 The domain name is definitely easier since it will always be static between deployments.
 Just to test this theory out, you can change the name of the `cassandra` container to whatever you whatever you want and it will still connect, as long as you change it in the `application.properties` as well.

 Back to the `ClusterConfig` code.
 More precisely, the `cluster` bean.
 I have pasted the code below again so it's easier to look at:
 ```java